supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+## Summary
+- Set up a functional Active Directory for user and resource management.
+- Add users and groups to Domain Controller for access control.
+- Configure Azure AD Connect for synchronization with Azure Active Directory.
+- Verify successful synchronization of users and groups in Azure AD.